 The memory requirement increases with the system size.
 For example, for a molecule containing 100 atoms with a DZ basis set it may be sufficient to have 256 MB but for a molecule with 1000 atoms up to 8 gigabytes may be required.
 Also, if you are going to perform TDDFT, relativistic spin-orbit or analytical frequency calculations then the amount of memory should be larger.
 As an indication, an analytical vibrational frequency calculation of a organometallic complex containing 105 atoms with a TZP basis set uses up to 1GB of RAM per process but it can be done with less, even though not as efficiently.

-For installation of the package on Linux/Unix you need from about 3GB (without sources) to 6GB (with sources and compiled objects).
+For installation of the package on Linux/Unix you need from about 5GB (without sources) to 8GB (with sources and compiled objects).
 The run-time (scratch) disk space requirements greatly depend on what type of calculation you perform.
-For the ADF program, it may range from a few megabytes for a small molecule up to a hundred gigabytes for a large molecule with a large basis set, the amount scaling quadratically with the system size.
-BAND calculations typically require a lot more disk space than ADF for a system of a similar size.
-You may need anywhere from a few to hundreds of gigabytes of free disk space at run time.
+For the ADF engine, it may range from a few megabytes for a small molecule up to a hundred gigabytes for a large molecule with a large basis set, the amount scaling quadratically with the system size.
+Using a Solid State Drive (SSD) helps performance, especially for bigger calculations.

-First of all, on the most popular systems (Linux, Mac OS and Windows) a network card must be present in the computer as its hardware MAC address is used as the computer’s ID for the licensing.
+First of all, a network card must be present in the computer as its hardware MAC address is used as the computer’s ID for the licensing.

 In order to enable MPI on a standalone Windows computer, one may need to create a dummy network connection by adding a network “card” called Microsoft Loopback Adapter.
 This interface will be assigned an IP address from a private range.